weshaggard/azure-rest-api-specs/specification/appcomplianceautomation/resource-manager/readme.md

-# appcomplianceassessment
+# appcomplianceautomation

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for appcomplianceassessment.
+This is the AutoRest configuration file for appcomplianceautomation.

 ## Getting Started